Temporary Stay Permit ("Aufenthaltsgestattung")

 Distribution & Housing

 • In the first few weeks or months after applying for asylum, you are obliged to live in an initial reception centre, i.e. a specific housing for asylum seekers who have just arrived in Germany.
 After 18 months, you will usually be relocated, either to another refugee housing or a flat in the same city or another one nearby.
 You cannot easily oppose or reverse such relocations.
-If there is a solid reason why you need to live in a specific city (for example, because your ailing father lives there), contact a counselling centre for advice - you can find one nearby on the websites of BAMF NAVI, MBE and JMD.
+If there is a solid reason why you need to live in a specific city (for example, because your ailing father lives there), you can contact a counselling centre for advice.
+You can find one nearby on the websites of BAMF NAVI, MBE and JMD.

 In some federal states, asylum seekers can, under certain circumstances (e.g. language skills, clear identification, work), leave the accommodation centre and look for a flat.
 Contact a counselling centre to learn if your federal state permits you to move to your own flat.
 Keep in mind that finding a flat is not easy in many cities in Germany.
 You can find out more about flat hunting in our chapter "Searching for a flat".